How to Get Into Harvard: Admissions Data and Strategies

 To accomplish these goals we will touch on the following topics:

-- Harvard’s Class of 2024 EA acceptance rate
+- Harvard’s Class of 2025 Restrictive Early Action acceptance rate

-- SAT, GPA, and class rank of accepted Harvard applicants
+- SAT, ACT, GPA, and class rank of accepted Harvard applicants

 - Why being “well-rounded” won’t help you get into Harvard.